ItalyCookieChoices/italy-cookie-choices/readme.txt

 * Added jQuery autocomplete in slug and url input
 * Added text editor and allowed HTML tags for short policy text area input
+* Fixed the insertion of the SOMETHING button in textarea

 = 2.2.2 =
 Release Date: July 1st, 2015